a

 Key Takeaways

-– For homes under $1 million, the cost of your down payment can be minimized with a high-ratio down payment.
-While it’s mandatory to purchase mortgage default insurance with high-ratio down payments, it can lower your upfront down payment from 5% to 7.5% of a home’s cost.
+1. For homes under $1.5 million, the cost of your downpayment can be minimized with a high-ratio downpayment (as of Dec.
+15, 2024).
+While it’s mandatory to purchase mortgage-default insurance with high-ratio downpayments, doing so can lower your upfront downpayment.

-– First-time homebuyers are eligible to receive refund incentives for both provincial and municipal land transfer taxation.
+1. First-time homebuyers are potentially eligible to receive refund incentives for both provincial and municipal land-transfer taxation, depending on location.
 First-time homebuyers purchasing homes within Ontario are eligible for a $4,000 refund, with an additional $4,475 municipal refund for first-time buyers in Toronto.
 These refunds may be combined for a total maximum refund of $8,875.

-– Another way to fund your first-time home purchase is by withdrawing funds from an RRSP using Canada’s Homebuyers’ Plan.
-The HBP allows Canadians to withdraw up to $35,000 from an RRSP.
+4. Yet another way to fund your first-time home purchase is by withdrawing funds from an RRSP using Canada’s Home Buyers’ Plan.
+The HBP allows Canadians to withdraw up to $60,000 from an RRSP.
 These funds must be repaid within 15 years of the date they were withdrawn.

 Emily Southey